Content

 - Activities (Aktiviti)

-Worksheets allow parents and children to reinforce skills offline, balancing screen-based practice with hands-on learning.
+Worksheets give families a way to reinforce skills offline, balancing screen-based practice with hands-on learning.

 See the Parent Journey to learn how worksheets fit into the bigger picture of managing your child’s Malay practice.